Kingston Bagpuize

-Kingston Bagpuize (/ˈbæɡpjuːz/) is a village in the civil parish of Kingston Bagpuize with Southmoor, about 6 mi west of Abingdon.
-It was part of Berkshire, England, until the 1974 boundary changes transferred it to Oxfordshire.
+Kingston Bagpuize (/ˈbæɡpjuːz/) is a village in the civil parish of Kingston Bagpuize with Southmoor, in the Vale of White Horse district, in the county of Oxfordshire, England.
+It is about 6 mi west of Abingdon.
+It was part of Berkshire, until the 1974 boundary changes transferred it to Oxfordshire.
 The 2011 Census recorded the population of Kingston Bagpuize with Southmoor as 2,349.

 Geography

 The village is next to the junction of the A420 (Oxford–Swindon) and A415 (Abingdon–Witney) main roads.
 It is contiguous with Southmoor village to the west and about 1 mi southeast of Longworth village.

 History

-The toponym Kingston Bagpuize is derived from the village's original name Kingston plus the surname of Ralph de Bachepuz, a Norman nobleman from Bacquepuis in Normandy who aided William of Normandy in the Norman conquest of England in 1066.
+Two charters dating to the reign of King Edward the Martyr (975-978) grant land at Kingston Bagpuize, then called Cingestune, to Abingdon Abbey and Bishop Ælfstan, probably of Ramsbury.
+The authenticity of the charters is disputed.
+The toponym Kingston Bagpuize is derived from the village's original name Kingston plus the surname of Ralph de Bachepuz, a Norman nobleman from Bacquepuis in Normandy who aided William of Normandy in the Norman Conquest of England in 1066.
 The Church of England parish church of Saint John the Baptist was designed by John Fidel of Faringdon and built in 1799–1800.
 The building was remodelled in 1882 to the designs of Edwin Dolby.
 Kingston Bagpuize House was built around 1660, but extensively re-modelled in about 1720.
 In the 20th century it was the home of John Buchan, 2nd Baron Tweedsmuir, the son of the novelist John Buchan, 1st Baron Tweedsmuir.

 In the Second World War there was a satellite airfield of RAF Abingdon east of the village called RAF Kingston Bagpuize.
 Remnants of the control tower are still visible near the cricket club.
 The lower part of the avenue of trees leading down from Kingston Bagpuize House were cut down during this time for aircraft safety.
 Evidence of this is that the trees at the east end of the avenue are shorter.
 The ancient parish of Kingston Bagpuize was a strip parish, extending from the River Thames in the north in a thin strip to the River Ock in the south.
 It became a civil parish in 1866.
-In 1971 it was merged with the civil parish of Draycott Moor to form the parish of Kingston Bagpuize with Southmoor.
+On 1 April 1971 it was merged with the civil parish of Draycott Moor to form the parish of Kingston Bagpuize with Southmoor.
+In 1961 the parish had a population of 166.